-Joe Biden threatens to sanction Chinese officials for human rights abuse in Tibet, meet Dalai Lama
+Joe Biden threatens to impose sanctions on Chinese officials for human rights abuse in Tibet

-He alleged that the current Donald Trump-led administration has had a ‘weak policy’ towards Beijing.
+He alleged that the Donald Trump-led administration had a ‘weak policy’ towards Beijing, and that he was the first US president not to meet the Dalai Lama.

-United States Democratic presidential candidate Joe Biden on Thursday threatened to sanction Chinese officials responsible for human rights abuses in Tibet if voted to power, reported PTI.
-He alleged that the current Donald Trump-led administration has had a “weak policy” towards China.
+United States Democratic presidential candidate Joe Biden on Thursday threatened to impose sanctions on Chinese officials responsible for human rights abuses in Tibet if voted to power, reported PTI.
+He alleged that the current Donald Trump-led administration had a “weak policy” towards China.

 “My administration will sanction Chinese officials responsible for human rights abuses in Tibet, and step up support for the Tibetan people, including by expanding Tibetan language services at Radio Free Asia and Voice of America to get information from the outside world into Tibet,” said Biden.